Susan Cope

 Susan Cope (born 1947), is a female retired swimmer who competed for England.

-Swimming career
+Biography

+In 1966, Cope was a physical education student and made her international debut for Great Britain in April 1966.

-She represented England and won a bronze medal in the 440 yards freestyle relay, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Cope represented the England team and won a bronze medal in the 440 yards freestyle relay, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.